ZEISS-PiWeb/PiWeb-Formplots/docs/Plots/Cylindricity.md

 * Height
 * Deviation (from circle)

 The points should use `Helix` or `Circle` as their segment type.
-Please not that the plot won't display the points in case they are located on a single height.
+Please note that the plot won't display the points in case they are all located on the same height.
 If they are specified like this on purpose, use the [circle plot](Circle.md) instead.

 #### Geometry